-Single honours English Language or English language and TESOL students should take a minimum of 100 credits (5 modules) from the list below.
+Single honours students should take a minimum of 100 credits (5 modules) from the list below.
 Joint honours students should take 60 credits (3 modules) from the list below.
-TESOL students are required to take ALE308: Issues in current ELT.

 This module examined second language learning from a psycholinguistic perspective.
-Students will be introduced to some of the key theories in second language acquisition and examine some of the factors that influence SLA, e.g. the role of the first language, age, working memory capacity, motivation, aptitude etc. This module builds on preliminary investigations into language acquisition in ALE211 (Psycholinguistics) and ALE305 (First Language Acquisition) although these are not a pre-requisites.
+Students will be introduced to some of the key theories in second language acquisition and examine some of the factors that influence SLA, e.g. the role of the first language, age, working memory capacity, motivation, aptitude etc. This module builds on preliminary investigations into language acquisition in ALE211 (Psycholinguistics) although this is not a pre-requisite.

 This module has three sections.

 - The origins of language – focusing especially on the ideas of Noam Chomsky, Steven Pinker and Terrence Deacon.
 This section gives us an in-depth insight into the theories of the fundamental character of language.

 - the search for the Indo-European – focusing on rival theories (for example Colin Renfrew, JP Mallory, Marija Gimbutas) on the origins and spread of Indo-European languages.
 This section provides an in-detail understanding of research into the language “family” that gave us English.